isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

 **Secondary Cap:** (Optional; available when you include a numeric Placement Cap) An additional limitation within the bounds of the primary placement cap.
 Select the number of impressions and the time period (such as 3 per 12 hours).

 **Day Parting:** (Optional) Specific days of the week and time of day in which ads may run.
-To specify day parting intervals:
+To specify dayparting intervals:
 1. Click ![Edit](/help/dsp/assets/edit.png).
 1. Select the applicable time zone:
    * To use a specific time zone, select it from the list.